brodieaustin/avalon-novel/index.markdown

 Then she would be gone again.
 Being gone usually meant more stories.
 So, for Tara, these absenseces were well worth the wait, especially recently, when Tara relished stories about the outside world more than ever.
 Avalon could have recounted every minute of every expereince she had ever had or heard about and it still wouldn't have been enough for Tara.

 Finally Gregory brought the horses to a jerking halt.
-The doctor alighted from the carriage and met her father who led the doctor back to the tower, where he had taken Avalon, where she could not see what was happen and could only wait until something happened that she could know about.
+The doctor alighted from the carriage and met her father who led the doctor back to the observatory, where he had taken Avalon, where she could not see what was happen and could only wait until something happened that she could know about.

 ***